Teaching, learning and assessment methods

 You gain knowledge and understanding mainly from the study texts, with supporting material provided via reference texts, forums and web-based resources.
 You will be able to assess your own progress and understanding by using the in-text problems and exercises within each unit.
 Tutors, who are selected for their knowledge of the subject area and experience in its practical application, support your learning by phone, letter, email or online discussion forum when required.

 The principles and methods will be described in the study texts with many examples.
-You will be provided with practical activities such as blogging to develop your cognitive skills in the field of systems practice.
+You will be provided with practical activities to develop your cognitive skills in the field of systems practice.
 These skills are delivered through the core study materials with worked examples and exercises.
 The emphasis is on supported individual learning.

 Your skills will be assessed in the assignments and examinations of the various modules.
 Assignments are carefully designed, complex pieces of work, which will test your ability to analyse situations and demonstrate your knowledge and understanding of systems practice.
 The programme is aimed at people with a professional interest in using systems thinking.
 It is assumed that you will have already gained some of these key skills in the workplace.
 The programme does, however, provide the opportunity for demonstration and further development of these skills through the research project.